 Nothing to envy

-For my own part, I will soon be back in Sweden; meet love ones, make lussekatter and most likely soon feel rather repulsed by the vulgar abundance which accompanies every Christmas.
+For my own part, I will soon be back in Sweden: meeting loved ones, making lussekatter, and most likely soon feeling rather repulsed by the vulgar abundance that accompanies every Christmas.
 Some people who read only a few lines on this weblog or on my Facebook page may think that I have a blind faith in capitalism or that I am against things like higher gasoline taxes.
 I am not.
-In fact, I think that much higher taxes on fossil fuels (and meat) would be a very good idea in a carbon constrained world.
-My only worry is that if those taxes were set as high as I wish them to be, they would also cause a massive political backlash against environmental policies and instigate a “cultural war” that may drag on for decades.
+In fact, I think that much higher taxes on fossil fuels (and meat) would be a very good idea in a carbon-constrained world.
+My only worry is that if those taxes were set as high as I wish them to be, they would also cause a massive political backlash against environmental policies and instigate a “culture war” that may drag on for decades.
 And, as I wrote late last night, those are decades that we most likely do not have if we are to avoid catastrophic environmental changes on a planetary scale.

 Enough said about that.
-Transferring earlier today in Beijing, I came to talk to a Danish man in his forties working in the pharmaceutical industry in southern Seoul.
-One of all those bright Scandinavians living and working abroad, every time I go flying I tend bump into them and they make me proud of what Scandinavia stands for in the world.
-That they reflect about how traditional Korean gender roles will affect their kids in school, that they are curious about the outside world, and that they are highly skilled at their different jobs.
-If only Pia Kjærsgaard would have listened to any of these conservations, then she might possibly have realized why Scandinavia should not turn inwards but outwards.
+Transferring earlier today in Beijing, I started talking to a Danish man in his forties working in the pharmaceutical industry in southern Seoul.
+One of those bright Scandinavians living and working abroad, every time I go flying I tend to bump into them, and they make me proud of what Scandinavia stands for in the world: that they reflect on how traditional Korean gender roles will affect their kids in school, that they are curious of the outside world, and that they are highly skilled at their different jobs.
+If only Pia Kjærsgaard had listened to any of these conversations, she might have realized why Scandinavia should not turn inwards but outwards.

 Labels: blogosphere, research